waves

 Additionally, the team will use digital computer models that can calculate how efficiently the H2 can be injected, and predict how much of it can be recovered throughout operation.

 “On the pathway to cleaner air and in the fight against climate change, it is very likely that the UK will change heating in homes and industry from high-carbon methane gas to zero-carbon hydrogen and ammonia.
-Storing hydrogen made in the summer for use in the winter is a very important part of that change,” said Lead Professor Stuart Haszeldine, commenting on the project.
+Lead Professor Stuart Haszeldine discussed the initiative and stated, “A very key component of that transition is storing hydrogen created in the summer for use in the winter.

 Our work with hydrogen

-Universal Kraft works in the implementation of green efficient solutions covering the entire power production chain, and intends to be a part of the change.
+In an effort to contribute to the transformation, Universal Kraft works to integrate environmentally friendly, cost-effective solutions throughout the whole power production chain.
 We have been working with green hydrogen production for several years through our partner company Universal H2.

-We believe hydrogen could solve some of the energy transition’s biggest hurdles: storage, clean energy distribution, industry usage and heavy transport.
+We think hydrogen could address some of the major issues facing the energy transition, including storage, the distribution of clean energy, industrial use, and heavy transportation.
 In the new era of renewables, hydrogen and ammonia are a green option to fossil fuels, providing the same functionality on a large scale.

-Complementary to direct electrification, hydrogen gives the green industry a chance to contribute beyond the grid, via the generation of green hydrogen as energy storage, greening of gas through methanation of hydrogen and feedstock for high-temperature local industrial processes that are difficult to electrify.
+In addition to direct electrification, hydrogen allows the green industry to make an impact outside of the grid through the production of green hydrogen for energy storage, gas greening through hydrogen methanation, and feedstock for locally produced, high-temperature industrial processes that are challenging to electrify.

 linkedin banner